Beijing Daxing International Airport: Subway

 The Daxing Airport Express of the Beijing Subway connects the airport to the urban area of Beijing and began operation on 26 September 2019.
 The line links station on Line 10 to the airport.
-Initially, only the Caoqiao-to-airport segment was opened, with a northern extension to scheduled to begin construction in 2020 and finish in 2022.
+Initially, only the Caoqiao-to-airport segment was opened, with a northern extension to scheduled to begin construction in 2020 and finish in June 2027.
 A southern extension of the line, also known as Line R1 of Xiong'an Rail Transit (or Xiong'an to Daxing Airport Express), from Daxing Airport to Xiong'an Terminal is under construction.

-In the long term planning of the Beijing Subway, Line 20 (Line R4) of the Beijing Subway is planned to terminate at the new airport.

 Statistics

-Below is the passenger data and development for Beijing Daxing International Airport as of year 2022:
+Below is the passenger data and development for Beijing Daxing International Airport as of 2025: